Phlebology Knowledge Center

 Modern advances in phlebology, such as minimally invasive techniques and improved diagnostic methods, have revolutionized the treatment of venous diseases.

+Spider veins are a common aesthetic and medical problem that affects many people.
+These small, visible veins often appear on the legs and can be caused by various factors.
 In the following article, we dive deep into the topic to shed light on everything you need to know about spider veins: from their causes, symptoms and diagnoses to the modern treatment options available at VenaZiel Venenzentrum Berlin.

 What are spider veins?